kragen/derctuo/markdown/long-distance-radio.md

 was spread over originally, if the original phased array was 3.3 km, and of course it is also spread out vertically in a nonuniform way between the surface and the ionosphere.
-200 times is a surprisingly modest -23 dB, although of course that's not the attenuation from the transmitter; it's the attenuation from the open spaces in the tens of meters between the transmitters to the place a quarter of the way around the world.
+200 times is a surprisingly modest -23 dB, although of course that’s not the attenuation from the transmitter; it’s the attenuation from the open spaces in the tens of meters between the transmitters to the place a quarter of the way around the world.